Help to Buy London

-The best bit is, for the first five years of this Government loan is interest-free.
-This insightful guide will give you all of the information you need to know about eligibility and the advantages that the London Help to Buy scheme can offer.
+This insightful guide will give you all of the information you need to know about eligibility and the advantages that the Help to Buy: Equity Loan in London can offer.

 Who can use Help to Buy London?

 If you are first-time buyer thinking of buying a home in London you may qualify for a Help to Buy: Equity Loan.